ukyouz/SublimeText-DefineParser/README.md

 ## Limitations/ Known Issues

 - Currently only support one folder open in one Sublime Text Window.
-- The DEFINITION appears before `#define DEFINITION` will also be seen as a defined value, context order is not well-handled.
+- ~~The DEFINITION appears before `#define DEFINITION` will also be seen as a defined value, context order is not well-handled~~.
 - Build define data may be slow (few seconds) for large project, required further optimizations for parsing speed.